iamronek/roneksmoonpack/README.md

-a moon pack for lethal company how to install:
+a moon pack for lethal company with the moons "pearl" and "satus" how to install:
 1) install overwolf appstore
 2) inside of overwolf download thunderstore